 We can now find and extract gas from deeply-buried coal seams, as well as finding oil and gas from the deep deposits miles beneath the earth’s surface.
 We also look hundreds of miles offshore and under seabeds that are more than 10,000 feet below the sea.

 In addition to this, we are also developing ways to take oil from oil shales (the porous rock that absorbed oil millions of years ago) and coal tars and this could keep us going for a few centuries.

 - A greener future

-In the meantime, many industries are working hard to develop and improve alternative and renewable energy sources like solar geothermal and wind.
+In the meantime, many industries are working hard to develop and improve greener alternative and renewable energy solutions and sources like solar geothermal and wind.
 These types of energy need to become reliable and cheaper before we can use them to replace oil completely.
 Solar energy is already becoming a valuable option for many people and has become much more economical in the last decade.
 It is a natural energy source provided from Mother Nature.
 Wind power is also being utilized in many states every year as a renewable and sustainable energy source.